RADIO AUTHORIZATION

 3. retained in the radio amateur's vehicle

-4. retained at the address notified to Industry Canada
+4. retained at the address provided to Innovation, Science and Economic Development Canada

 QUIZ